Outhouse Toilets

 Outhouse toilets in established campgrounds are cleaned regularly, just like regular bathrooms.

-outhouse in an orchard
+A blue outhouse in an orchard

 Modern outhouses may be fully accessible.

-accessible outhouse
+An accessible outhouse

 Occasionally, you might find what looks like an outhouse - and discover that it contains a flush toilet!
 Enjoy the unexpected luxury, but don't count on finding those everywhere.

-There are different types of outhouses.
+There are different types of outhouses

 Outhouses can range from the truly awful to the ordinary to the almost luxurious!
 I especially like the ones with clear plastic roofs.

-outhouse with clear roof
+The view out from inside an outhouse with a clear roof

 I won't discuss the truly awful ones.
 You probably won't encounter one of those in an established campground.
 If you do, find another campground, quickly!